By Zoe Bradbury

 Essentially, our hormones help ensure everything is running smoothly in the body – and when there is an imbalance of hormones, either too many or too little, this can impact a whole range of important bodily functions.

 According to Medical News Daily, almost everyone will be affected by a hormonal imbalance at least once or twice in their lifetime.
 But for some, imbalances can be ongoing, and some may not even be aware of the issue.

+These hormonal imbalances for both women and men, can also create a low sex drive.
 Here are some of the different types of hormonal imbalances and symptoms to be aware of.

 You may have: a thyroid imbalance

 The main purpose of the thyroid gland is to “run the body’s metabolism,” according to James Norman MD from Endocrineweb, but the thyroid also influences almost all of the metabolic processes in the body.